easy ways to conquer your job search challenges

 books here.

-Besides being a prolific author, I’m an
+Besides being a prolific author who focuses

-avid fiction reader.
-Here’s my personal
+fiction reader.
+Here’s my personal list of

-list of book recommendations:
+book recommendations:

 • ‘Mystery of Metro Nui’ by Greg